kirtiii-dev/sqlmap-arsenal/README.md

-# sqlmap-arsenal
+# SQLMap Notes

-Weaponized SQLMap cheatsheet for ethical hackers.
-From basic dumps to WAF bypass — all SQLi techniques in one place.
-Tested on DVWA, HackTheBox &amp; TryHackMe labs only.
+Practice commands for SQL injection testing.

+## Disclaimer
+All commands tested on:
+- DVWA (Damn Vulnerable Web App)
+- HackTheBox / TryHackMe labs
+- Legal authorized targets only

+DO NOT use on any site without permission.